-Budgeted gross margins - The basis used to determine the value assigned to the budgeted gross margins is the average gross margins achieved in the year immediately before the budgeted year and increased for expected efficiency improvements.
+Budgeted gross margins

+The basis used to determine the value assigned to the budgeted gross margins is the average gross margins achieved in the year immediately before the budgeted year and increased for expected efficiency improvements.

+Growth rate

-Growth rate - The forecasted growth rates are based on published industry research and do not exceed the long-term average growth rate for the industries relevant to the CGU at 2.0% (2010:2.0%).
+The forecasted growth rates are based on published industry research and do not exceed the long-term average growth rate for the industries relevant to the CGU at 3.0%.

-Pre-tax discount rate - The pre-tax discount rate of 11.00% (2010: 11.47%) was obtained by weighting the required returns on interest-bearing debt and common equity debt in proportion to their percentages in a company's capital structure.
+Pre-tax discount rate

+The pre-tax discount rate of 8.6% was obtained by weighting the required returns on interest-bearing debt and common equity debt in proportion to their percentages in a company's capital structure.

-During the financial year, an impairment charge of \$23,722,000 (2010: \$Nil) was recognised.
+During the financial year, no impairment charge on goodwill was recognised (2011: \$23,722,000).